ktinubu/Predict-Stock-With-LSTM/README.md

 # Time Series Analysis With Keras

-The LSTM is an incredible ML archetecture that is renowned for it's ability to learn long term dependences, amking it extremely effective with time-series data.
+The LSTM is an incredible ML architecture that is renowned for it's ability to learn long term dependences, making it extremely effective with time-series data.
 In this project I use historic S&P 500 stock data to train an LSTM to predict the future closing price of the stock for a given time.

 #### Next Steps